jdsandifer/blog/blog/2018-09-26/index.md

 category: "Bugs"
 ---

 If you haven't checked out my portfolio, you may not know that I pioneered a move to React for a web app I support at work.
-This app displays event orders so technicians can't deliver the correct gear for events in the building.
+This app displays event orders so technicians can deliver the correct gear for events in the building.

 ## The App's Not Working - Like, At All!
 It's never fun to find out that the app you've been slaving away at for days and you thought had just been successfully released doesn't work on a user's device.
 It's hard to test every single device so this is common, but at work we have a direct connection to our users and can specify how they access our app so it was surprising to have this happen.